- Concrete Resurfacing Home

 - Five Ideas for Remodeling with Concrete

-Decorative Concrete Resurfacing Options & IdeasHow to resurface concrete that is old, ugly and in need of a makeover
+Decorative Concrete Resurfacing Options & Refinishing IdeasHow to resurface concrete that is old, ugly and in need of refinishing

-Concrete resurfacing is a way to make old concrete look new again.
+Concrete resurfacing is a way to refinish old concrete to look new again.
 A concrete coating is applied over the existing surface, offering a variety of color, texture and pattern options.
-This type of decorative refinishing can be done on driveways, patios, pool decks and even indoor floors.
+This type of decorative concrete restoration can be done on driveways, patios, pool decks and even indoor floors.